nareesuarezz/SmartRoad/README.md

 # SmartRoad:

-SmartRoad is a project whose purpose is to keep the driver informed of everything that happens around him, constantly saving data on the elements of the road (passive, such as traffic signs, changing, such as traffic lights, and active, such as the vehicles themselves.).
+SmartRoad is a project whose purpose is to keep the driver informed of everything that is happening around him and to have the possibility of making routes to know which road is the fastest.

 Apart from incorporating a cyclist alert which notifies the car driver when his path matches with that of a cyclist, notifying him of the approximate time of the encounter with the cyclist.